-National Professor Dr. Jamilur Reza Choudhury is the most eminent personality in engineering community of Bangladesh who plays a cardinal role in development of the infrastructure system of Bangladesh.
-He is an internationally recognized civil engineer, educationist, researcher, administrator and a leader.
+National Professor Dr. Jamilur Reza Choudhury is the most eminent personality in engineering community of Bangladesh who played a cardinal role in development of the infrastructure system of Bangladesh.
+He was an internationally recognized civil engineer, educationist, researcher, administrator and a leader.

 Prof. JR Choudhury was born to Mrs. Hayatun Nessa Choudhury (1922-2010) and Engr.
 Abid Reza Choudhury (1905-1991) in Sylhet on 15th November 1943.
 He had his early education in Mymensingh Zilla School and later moved to Dhaka where he attended Nawabpur Government High School and St. Gregory’s High school and completed his matriculation (SSC) in 1957.
 He completed his intermediate (HSC) education from Dhaka College in 1959.
 He earned his bachelor’s degree in Civil Engineering from BUET (then EPUET) in 1963 (first class first with honors) and joined the Civil Engineering Department as a lecturer in the same year.
 He then went to the University of Southampton in 1964, UK on a Scholarship and earned his master’s degree in advanced structural engineering in 1965.
 The topic of his MSc thesis was Cracks in Concrete Beam using Computer Aided Design.
 He continued his study there and earned a PhD in 1968.
 His PhD research was on Shear Wall and Structural Analysis of High Rise Building.
 As a part of his research, Prof. Choudhury developed a simplified method for analysis of shear walls in tall buildings (Commonly known as Coull and Choudhury’s Method) which has been widely used all over the world.
 The method is now a part of many text books in the field and taught to designers in different countries.
 On returning to Bangladesh, he continued to serve as a teacher in BUET and in the course of time became a full Professor in 1976.
 In 1975, he was offered the Commonwealth Staff Fellowship to pursue his post-doctoral studies at the University of Surrey, where he spent a year as a visiting associate professor.
 He served as the Head of the Dept. of Civil Engineering, BUET for the periods of 1978–79 and 1981–83.
 He also served as the Dean of the Faculty of Civil Engineering during the period of 1983-85.
 During this time and later, Prof. Choudhury also held the position of the Director of Computer Centre for about ten years (1982-1992) which has later grown into the Institute of Information and Communication Technology (IICT) in BUET.
 Upon his retirement from BUET in 2001, Prof. Choudhury was appointed as the Vice Chancellor of the BRAC University, Dhaka where he served till 2010.
 Since 2010, he is holding the position of the Vice-Chancellor of the University of Asia-Pacific in Dhaka.